Position

 How much does a Cytotechnologist make?

-A Cytotechnologist plays a key role in the medical field.
+Cytotechnologists play a vital role in the medical field.
 They examine cells to find signs of cancer and other diseases.
 This job is both important and rewarding.
-The average yearly salary for a Cytotechnologist is around $92,280.
-This means they earn a good amount of money each year.
+The average yearly salary for a Cytotechnologist is $93,147.
+This means they earn a good living for their hard work.

 View Cytotechnologist jobs nearby